jeremyrea/slimpress/source/about/index.md

 ---
 #About Me

-I'm a Computer Science student in Canada, fueled by the world of open-source software.
-Static Brace is a place for me to share thoughts on software as well as on technolgy.
+Static Brace is a site written and maintained by Jeremy Rea.
+A Computer Science student from Quebec, Canada, he seeks for a place to share thoughts on software, technology and other not-so-related topics.

 ##Contact